commonlyjs/commonly/README.md

     // Let us use `add` function on instances of the `Vector` type.
     // Note: You can only affect the behaviour of functions which expects a specific contract.
-    //       &nbsp;&nbsp;&nbsp;(There's an exception, `@OperatorOverload` decorator allows to overload some of the operators.)
+    //       (There's an exception, `@OperatorOverload` decorator allows to overload some of the operators.)
     [Operand.augend](addend) {
         return new Vector(this.x + addend.x, this.y + addend.y)
     }

     // Let us iterate over on instances of the `Vector` type.
-    // Note: In this scenario we use it just to extract a vector to an array by simply spreading it (const [ x, y ] = v).
+    // Note: In this scenario we use it just to extract a vector to an array by simply spreading it.
+    //       (E.g. `const [ x, y ] = v`).
     [Iterable.iterator]() {
         yield this.x
         yield this.y